inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/accommodating-workers-with-disabilities-in-the-post-covid-world-pdf-article.md

 ---
-title: Accommodating Workers with Disabilities in the Post-Covid World
+title: Accommodating Workers with Disabilities in the Post-Covid World test edit
 focus: AI and Disability/Outliers
 source: Journal of Occupational and Environmental Hygiene
 readability: